willbaldlygo/LiteVTT_local/README.md

 # LiteVTT (Lite Voice-to-Text)

 A lightweight, unobtrusive, 100% local voice dictation and transcription tool for macOS.
+I tried other transcription tools and found they took up screen space with UI's full of features I didn't need.
+With LiteType it's: hold down hotkeys > talk > let go of hotkeys > text appears.
+That's it.

 ## Components
 - **LiteType**: System-wide voice dictation triggered by a hotkey (`Fn+Ctrl`).
 Inserts text directly at your cursor.